 Happy New Year!

-CHRIS: I am not a big fan of first person shooters, although the ones I enjoy tend to become my favourite games.
+I am not a big fan of first-person shooters, although the ones I enjoy tend to become my favourite games.
 Take Destiny and Call of Duty 4, my two favourite games ever and both are FPS.
-A serious contender for third is this year’s Titanfall 2.
+A serious contender for third 2016’s Titanfall 2.
 I was a little sceptical about it at first to be honest, especially after playing the first title for an hour before calling it quits.
 It wasn’t that the gameplay wasn’t fun, because it was, but there was nothing to pull you into the game really.
 The absence of a concrete storyline pushed me off, so it is fair to say that the campaign was one of the things which suckered me into Titanfall 2’s hype.

 What mostly sold me though was the multiplayer beta which was released a couple of weeks before the full launch of the game.
 The gameplay was so fun that I was convinced, and a couple of hours into the story, I can 100% guarantee that this game is fully worth its asking price.
 Unlike other games, which deliver a couple of decent hours into a 10-hour long story, Titanfall 2’s story is unrelenting, full of pace and innovations as well as fun mechanics and amazing gunplay.
 The storytelling from both BT and your hero Cooper is also top-notch, propelling the level of the campaign to heights rarely seen in this day and age where graphics and special effects are replacing story and content.

 Multiplayer, as also proven from the beta, is a blast as well, and you can safely play a couple of maps, if not hours, without getting bored since there is always something new to learn, be it wall run and gun or mastering the skills of your titan to become an unstoppable duo.
 There is just something special in Titanfall 2 which I have not experienced through any other game in 2016.